 - Dues: $20 via CashNet

 ¡Hola!
 LLSA’s mission is to serve as an on-campus social, cultural, and professional forum for students.
 LLSA promotes the academic success and professional advancement of its members.
 LLSA also brings awareness to issues affecting the Latinx community through networking mixers and diversity panels.
-Dues are $10 per year or $25 for both dues and a LLSA T-shirt.
-Look for our events advertised in The Docket and contact Melissa Hurtado Valdez or Marisa Gonzalez, Co-Presidents, if you have any questions!
+Look for our events advertised in The Docket and The Writ and contact Erika Cabrera, LLSA President, if you have any questions!

-The mission of the Military Law Society is to give back to veterans who have served our country, help support those students who are embarking on careers as JAG officers, help student veterans transition into legal careers, and promote camaraderie among McGeorge Veterans and Students.
+The mission of the Military Law Society is three-fold: to give back to veterans who have served our country, to support legal career transitions for veterans out of the military or civilians into JAG service, and to promote camaraderie among McGeorge veterans and students.

 Are you ready to leave your legacy at McGeorge as a competitor in one of the country’s top ranked oral advocacy programs?
 The Moot Court program offers students the opportunity to compete nationally and internationally in as many as 15 different competitions.
 Since Moot Court deals with the appellate side of advocacy, our program enables students to hone their legal writing and oral advocacy skills.
 All students who have completed their second year of law school are eligible to apply.

-McGeorge Water Law Society is a student-run organization that seeks to engage students interested in Water Resources Law and connect them to the local and global Water Law community through events like career panels, Earth Week and off-site networking opportunities.
-For more information, contact Nicolette Jolicoeur at firstname.lastname@example.org
+McGeorge Water Law Society is a student-run organization that seeks to engage students interested in Water Resources Law and connect them to the local and global Water Law community through events like career panels, Earth Week, and off-site networking opportunities.
+Email email@example.com to be added to our email list.

 Are you a womxn of color?
 The Womxn of Color Collective (WOCC) provides a supportive and inclusive community for women and non-binary people of color and allies at McGeorge.
 WOCC seeks to advance the passions, goals, and needs of women and non-binary people of color and enrich their educational experiences by having cultural, social, professional, educational, and community service events.
 Look for us in The Docket or contact Marissa Flores at to become a member today!